Breathing Problems in Horses

 Su Zi Jiang Qi alleviates your horse’s imbalances while treating the symptoms of equine breathing problems.

-- Descend Qi from the Upper Jiao to the Lower Jiao
+- Descending Qi from the Upper Jiao to the Lower Jiao

 The main ingredients in Su Zi Jiang Qi are: